 Step 3: Save your entry

-When everything looks correct, click "Save" to add the entry to your timesheet.
+When everything looks correct, click the "Save" button to add the entry to your Timesheet.

 Important considerations